 There’s more than meets the eye at Oklahoma State Parks.
 Historic structures are just some of the wonders waiting to be found.Learn More

-The cemetery holds a precious piece of Oklahoma's war history, as well.
-It contains the remains of Confederate soldiers who died during a measles epidemic in 1862.
-These soldiers were forced to stop at the camp on their way from Fort Smith to Fort McColloch when the illness swept through the regiment.
+The Civil War Cemetery is the only designated Confederate cemetery in Oklahoma, containing the remains of soldiers who died during a measles epidemic in 1862.
+The soldiers were forced to stop at the camp on their way from Fort Smith to Fort McColloch when the illness swept through the regiment.
 Crude sandstone markers still stand today where many of the soldiers were buried.
 In 1988, members of the Atoka County Historical Society researched at the National Archives to help identify several soldiers and new headstones were placed alongside the old.
-This site is the only designated Confederate cemetery in the entire state.